killall-q/HoloFFT/README.md

 This is how many points you have to work with:

-> bands * rows = number of points
+> bands × rows = number of points

 Each row holds one frame of FFT data history.
 Each point represents an FFT value, ranging from 0 to 1.
 The function should work for any quantity of bands and rows, which is determined by the user.
 Points can neither be created or destroyed on the fly.

 Each update, live FFT data is fed into the last row, and previous FFT data is pushed towards the first row.

-If a visualization you make is interesting and unique enough, I'll include as a default preset in HoloFFT!
+If a visualization you make is interesting and unique enough, I'll include it as a default preset in HoloFFT!

-If you have an idea for a visualization but math is not your forte, post a comment on one of the places I've advertised HoloFFT and I'll see what I can do.
+If you have an idea for a visualization but math is not your forte, post a comment in one of the places I've advertised HoloFFT and I'll see what I can do.

 #### Getting Started